- Who We Serve

 A clash of opinions and priorities.
 Accounting teams do not have the same goals as real estate developers.
 They are worried about balancing the general ledger, AP/AR, and other role-specific tasks.
 They are not focused on maximizing returns for developers or moving projects along on schedule.

-Developers are more likely to base decisions off of instinct rather than data.
-Since a top priority is to stay on schedule, these developers are pressured to make gut-driven decisions when there are too many hurdles and it takes too long to actually get to their project data from accounting.
-Instead of basing decisions off of fact, they rely on instinct, which isn't always accurate.
+Developers are more likely to base decisions on instinct rather than data.
+Since a top priority is to stay on schedule, these developers are pressured to make gut-driven decisions when there are too many hurdles and it takes too long to actually get their project data from accounting.
+Instead of basing decisions off of facts, they rely on instinct, which isn't always accurate.